Joshua Rashaad McFadden’s Come to Selfhood, the newest book from Ceiba Editions, might open up some things for me, if I pay attention…

 The book itself is right up there with Ceiba’s design and publication sense: great quality, with a bit of quirkiness that just works and presents the project beautifully.
 There’s just one small problem, and it’s one indemic to photobooks in general: at 300 copies and 10 special editions, this great archive of African American experience, something that loads of people could benefit from, will be seen by very few people.
 I’m not sure how to solve that, really, but it’s an issue.

 The concept is solid, the content is a bit scanty, but of excellent quality, and the design is pure Ceiba goodness, so overall, I’d give Come to Selfhood a solid 4 stars.

-It appears there are still copies available, and even if you don’t order one, there’s a good interview if you scroll down a bit.
+It appears there are still copies available As of 11/2017, Come to Selfhood appears to be sold out everywhere, but there’s a good interview on the Cieba site.
 The 300 copies are sure to go fast, so pick one up while you can, and see if you can find a way to share it with as many of your white bread, country, friends and anyone who thinks that they are so different from us.
 It’s a lie, and maybe Come to Selfhood might help open some eyes, just a bit.